Qassim69/STIR/README.md

 The workflow looks like this:

-1. **Teleoperate** the SO-101 leader arm to physically demonstrate the stirring task across multiple episodes (different mug positions, sugar quantities, condiments)
+1. **Teleoperate** the SO-101 leader arm to physically demonstrate the stirring task across multiple episodes
 2. **Record the dataset** — LeRobot captures camera frames, joint states, and actions automatically
-3. **Push the dataset** to Hugging Face Hub for training
+3. **Push the dataset** to Hugging Face Hub for training or store locally for training on your GPU
 4. **Train the SmolVLA policy** using the collected data

 #### 💪 Training Compute Options

 You have two options for the training step:

-- **Local GPU** — If you have a powerful NVIDIA GPU (e.g. RTX 3090 / 4090), you can train directly on your machine.
+- **Local GPU** — If you have a powerful NVIDIA GPU (e.g. RTX 4090), you can train directly on your machine.
 Expect ~6–7 hours for a well-converged stirring policy.
 - **Hugging Face Cloud** ☁️ — No beefy GPU?
 No problem.
-You can push your dataset to the Hub and use [Hugging Face's ZeroGPU / training servers](https://huggingface.co) to access stronger compute without burning your electricity bill.
+You can push your dataset to the Hub and use [Hugging Face's ZeroGPU / training servers](https://huggingface.co) to access stronger compute

 ---